Book entitled “Abstract Reproductive as Productive Art”

 By Prof. Ruben Dalibaltayan

-Pianist, full-time Professor at the Academy of Music, University of Zagreb, Guest Professor at the International Academy of Music in Liechtenstein and at the “Talent Music Master Courses” in Brescia, President of the Croatian Society “Alexander Scriabin”
+Pianist, full-time Professor at the Academy of Music, University of Zagreb, Guest Professor at the International Academy of Music in Liechtenstein and at the “Talent Music Master Courses” in Brescia, first President of the Croatian Society “Alexander Scriabin”

 Valery Kastelsky was one of the greatest Russian pianists and pedagogues of the second half of the 20th century.
 He studied in Moscow with the legendary Soviet pedagogue Heinrich Neuhaus and was awarded at three major piano competitions: Chopin’s in Warsaw (1960), Long Thibaud in Paris (1963) and the ARD competition in Munich (1967).
 He is known for his nobility, spirituality, charm and deep and thoughtful performances.
 From 1992 to 2001, he was the Vice President of the Alexander Scriabin Foundation in Russia (from 1992 until today, the President of the Foundation is Alexander Serafimovich Scriabin, who is also the Honorary President of the Croatian Society “Alexander Scriabin”).
 As he was one of the last and dearest students of the great Neuhaus, his professor said of him: “Valery Kastelsky is one of my most interesting and favourite students.
 He knows how to get the audience to listen to music carefully.
 There is something very individual in his talent.
 I believe that his distinctive talent will still mature and that the general public will recognize it very soon.”